Staff Profile

 NE1 7RU

 Hello!
-My name is Rob and I'm an urban and social geographer with an interest in all things night.
+My name is Rob and I'm an urban and social geographer interested in how cities are governed in relation to sensory and embodied experiences.
 I have been working at Newcastle since September 2015, having previously been at Durham University where I obtained my PhD in 2012.

 Google scholar: Click here.